 Issues

-Whether the Cityhood Laws violated the Constitution and the Local Government Code.
+- Whether the sixteen Cityhood Laws violate Article X, Section 10 of the Constitution by establishing criteria for cityhood outside the Local Government Code.

 Ruling